EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 ### kaithem.mqtt

-This namespace depends on Paho-MQTT and provides very easy access to MQTT.
+This namespace depends on Paho-MQTT and provides access to MQTT.
+While it is not deprecated or planned to be, you may want to consider using Paho or HBMQTT directly for simplicity and portability.

 #### kaithem.mqtt.Connection(server,port=1883,messageBusName=None,password=None, *)